Survivors Swing Band

 Bill Steinhauser (Banjo, Guitar) - also known as Bill Lee, is an original member of the Survivors.
 He was a long-time NYC studio musician and recording engineer.
 He has worked and recorded with the likes of Mel Torme, Jack Teagarden, Stan Kenton, Frank Sinatra and other famous artists.
 Bill has played with several different Connecticut jazz groups over the years.
 He also is a member of the aforementioned 20th Century Jazz Limited group.

-A special announcement to visitors to our website: Our beloved guitarist and original member of our "family" Bill Steinhauser passed away early this morning, August 12, 2018, after a courageous battle with illness.
+A special announcement to visitors to our website: Bill Steinhauser, our beloved guitarist and an original member of our "family", passed away on August 12, 2018, after a courageous battle with cancer.
 We are all devastated by our loss, and we will miss Bill dearly; but the Survivors Swing Band will play on, our cherished memories of making music together with Bill never fading.
 Other fine guitarists will join us in Bill's stead, but for us there will always be but one Bill Steinhauser.

 So, as a group we know our melodies and harmonies well and how it all fits together stylistically.
 We believe in the timelessness of much of the music of the Swing Era.
 Our reward for playing this music is our recognizing the audience's pleasure at re-hearing these classics.
 We strive to keep the great tunes alive, listenable, danceable, and enjoyable today, as much so as they were when they were first written.